City Baking Guide

 At around 7,000 feet, gas expansion can outpace structure set in cakes and quick breads when leavening is left at sea-level levels.

-Park City's mountain air can dry dough and batter quickly, which increases risks of dry crumb and over-baked edges.
+Park City's mountain air can also dry dough and batter quickly, which raises the risk of dry crumb, over-baked edges, and centers that lag behind the crust.

 Common Park City Baking Mistakes

-• Using sea-level proof clocks near 7,000 feet and baking dough after peak rise.
+• Using Salt Lake or sea-level proof clocks near 7,000 feet and baking dough after peak rise.

 • Keeping sugar and leavening unchanged in recipes already prone to rapid expansion.